Skip to content

 Organize your storage space in accessibility zones based on usage frequency.
 The prime zone (eye level, easy reach) holds current-season flags and high-rotation items.
 The standard zone holds next-season flags and medium-rotation items.
 Deep storage houses off-season flags and archive items.
 Reassess zones seasonally: what is in prime position in December moves to deep storage in January, replaced by Valentine's and spring flags.

 Ideal storage conditions are cool, dry, and dark with stable temperatures.
 Prioritize humidity control above all else: moisture causes more damage than temperature variations.
-Use desiccant packets in storage containers if humidity is a concern.
+Use desiccant packets in storage containers if humidity is a concern in your storage area.

 Step 5: Label Everything and Maintain an Inventory

 Label every storage container, bag, and box with category, specific contents, quantity, and date stored.
 Use waterproof labels or laminated tags.
-Color-coding by category (red for Christmas, orange for Halloween, green for spring) provides instant visual identification.
+Color-coding by category (red for Christmas, orange for Halloween, green for spring) provides instant visual identification without reading every label.

 For collections exceeding 30 flags, maintain a digital inventory using a spreadsheet.
 Track flag description, size, purchase date, condition, storage location, and last displayed date.
 A digital inventory lets you search your collection instantly, track which flags you have not displayed recently, and plan future purchases strategically.
 Photograph each flag and include the image in your inventory so you can visualize combinations without physically accessing storage.